deic-dk/pod_manifests/ubuntu_noble_versitygw.md

 You can also use S3 GUI clients, like [Cyberduck](https://cyberduck.io).
 For Cyberduck to work with Versitygw, you have to enable and use the profile "Preferences"/"Settings"->"Profiles" -> "S3 (Deprecated path style requests)".

+There's a web UI running on port 8080 - not reverse-proxied, so to access it, use an SSH tunnel.

 When deleting a pod, your metadata directory, "/tmp/versitygw", will be archived to "versitygw-foldername.tar.gz" in your ScienceData home folder - where `foldername` is the name of the directory mounted from ScienceData.
 When firing up the image again, this archive, if present, will be copied over and used.

 By providing a public SSH key, you can access your container via SSH.